General information incl. course registration

 The goal of this EDNE-EPFL course is to revise both basic concepts and recent findings related to the dopaminergic circuit and the role of dopamine in motivation and reward.
 During this course, the students will aquire broad knowledge about the implication of this circuit in a variety of behavioural processes: the recognition of rewards and initiation of their consumption; stimulus-reinforcement contingency learning and the processing of pain, as well as behavioural activation; exertion of effort during instrumental behaviour and seeking; and energy expenditure.
 They will also be exposed to the main as well as novel approaches and methodologies in both human and animal systems.
 Students will be provided with a review of the field before the BMS Symposium (see here for program and speakers) and, for the evaluation, students will be asked to present a written half-page summary of each talk and formulate a question.

-To register for the course (worth 1 ECTS when homework approved), please follow the procedures under "REGISTRATION to EPFL-EDNE PhD courses" just below.
-In this case, DO NOT register in addition on the symposium website!!!
+To register for the course (worth 1 ECTS when homework approved), please follow the procedures described under "REGISTRATION to EPFL-EDNE PhD courses" in the section below (and do not forget to put the LN coordinator in copy).
+DO NOT register in addition on the symposium website!!!

-In case you only want to attend the symposium (worth 2-3 entries on your seminar sheet; no homework required), register via the symposium website and DO NOT register for the course using the EPFL-EDNE procedures.
+In case you want to attend the symposium only (worth 2-3 entries on your seminar sheet; no homework required), please write a mail to your LN coordinator.

 REGISTRATION to EPFL-EDNE PhD courses